7 Best Vegan Chocolate Recipes For Your Kids

 1. Improves Heart Health

-Additionally, it's thought to be able to lower the risk of stroke, though more studies are required to determine the connection between chocolate and heart health.
+Additionally, it's thought to lower the risk of stroke, though more studies are required to determine the connection between chocolate and heart health.

 2. Boosts Brain Health

-Vegan chocolate enhances brain function in addition to heart health.
+Vegan chocolate enhances brain function and heart health.
 It stimulates the brain and shares characteristics with caffeine.

 Therefore, it has a purpose.
 But why is that?
 Because it isn't as potent as coffee, it works its magic without making you feel lightheaded or shaky.